alfredo42/semanticFeature/README.md

 # Semantic Feature Mapping - Learning from Test Cases of Other Apps

-This repository stores artifacts used for the evaluation of semantic feature mapping.
+This repository stores artifacts used for the evaluation of semantic feature mapping as well as the speed-up calculations for automated test transfer.

 ## Information

 To avoid potential privacy/security leaks, we tried to anonymize the provided data as good as possible.
-After the review process is complete, you can also can get access to the **network profile data** and the **screenshots** (used for debugging purpose).
-The meta-data used in presented in the archive describes in our own words, what the overall functionality of the state was, but was not used for calculating matchings.
+The meta-data, presented in the archive, describes in our own words, what the overall functionality of the state was, but was not used for our analysis.

-We spend our best effort to replace revealing descriptions in the data using the string `BLINDED`, without rendering the data useless by destroying the structure.
-You still might find *revealing* data if you spend serious effort.

 ## Legal Information